awslabs/serverless-rules/docs/rules/api_gateway.md

 ### Why is this a warning?

-The rule in `serverless-rules` only check if the log structured is JSON-formatted.
+The rule in `serverless-rules` only checks if the structured log is JSON-formatted.

 While CloudWatch Logs Insights will automatically discover fields in JSON log entries, you can use the `parse` command to parse custom log entries to extract fields from custom format.